 The UW-Madison Astronomy Department's mission is to conduct cutting edge research and to offer students and postdocs the highest quality of education.
 We conduct research in diverse areas of astronomy, from the physics of stars to cosmology, in observation and theory, and through the construction of cutting edge instruments for our complement of telescopes.
 We pride ourselves in an inclusive, diverse, and friendly scientific environment.

-The department consists of 68 members, with currently 13 faculty members, 14 scientists, 6 post docs, and 24 graduate students.
+The department consists of 83 members, with currently 12 faculty members, 9 scientists, 10 postdocs, and 25 graduate students.
 We offer an undergraduate major in Astronomy and Physics and graduate studies towards a Ph.D. in astrophysics.
 Regular seminars, group meetings and lunches, and many intra- and inter-department collaborations enrich the exchange of ideas that is vital to developing new ideas and to perfect scientific inquiry.

 From a traditional strength in observational astronomy and space- and ground-based instrumentation, and a long history of first rate research in the study of astrophysical gases and the interstellar medium, the department is pursuing traditional as well as new avenues, with a recent emphasis on the observational and theoretical study of structure formation and the physics of stars.